 There’s a lot at stake, and it’s crucial to select the most appropriate service provider.
 Find out everything you need to know about the prospective third parties.
 Make a shortlist, do due diligence and follow up on every reference given.
 Look for references from companies that have been working for an extended period with the potential provider.
 It’s not enough for a service provider to have a good reputation, organizations must carefully match their business requirements with the capabilities of the provider, so understand what they can offer and their expertise in the areas you’re looking for.

-After you have picked your service provider, create a strong agreement laying down its scope in clear terms, with KPIs, clauses and incentives so there’s no miscommunication and so the provider can be held accountable.
+After you have picked your procurement business process outsourcing service provider, create a strong agreement laying down its scope in clear terms, with KPIs, clauses and incentives so there’s no miscommunication and so the provider can be held accountable.
 Hiring outsourcing providers does not guarantee success — they must be clear about what your enterprise wants to achieve; they must have measurable targets; and they must get the help they need.

 Treat the provider not as a vendor but as a strategic partner, an extension of your own organization.
 To overcome some of the key procurement business process outsourcing challenges and concerns — such as loss of control; security and confidentiality; integration of in-house and external teams, working styles and technologies, etc. — the organization must work closely with the service provider.
 It is important to have someone monitor and coordinate with the provider, smoothen the path, gauge performance and ensure compliance among internal stakeholders.
 It is necessary to implement a change management process that can reduce resistance and delays and improve user compliance.